 Dutch Trading House

-This is a remodel of the former Dutch Trading House, which was used to store trading items.
-It is said to be the first stone house in Western style.
+This is a reconstruction of the original Dutch Trading House, which was used for storing trade goods.
+It is considered the first Western-style stone building in Japan.